Feature Comparison 2026

 Where AutoClip Wins

-• No 9:16 video reframing with AI speaker tracking
+• No 9:16 video reframing that keeps a speaker centered as the shot moves

-• No auto-posting of clips to TikTok, Instagram Reels, YouTube Shorts, or X
+• No posting to TikTok, Instagram Reels, YouTube Shorts, or X — export and upload yourself

 Where Wavve Excels

-• Purpose-built for podcast audiogram creation with waveform animation
+• Purpose-built for audiograms, with waveform animation that actually looks good

 Verdict